-KIN 3330 Psychology of Movement Activities
+KIN 3334 Psychology of Movement Activities

 This class covers the psychological aspects of movement activities that underline performance.
 It also covers the intrinsic and extrinsic factors that must be recognized in order to understand, motivate, and evaluate human movement.
 Note: Does NOT count for core physical education requirements.
+Cross listed with PSY 3334.